Safety always comes first.

-Our Canadian operations place safety as a top priority, no different from any other of our operations found around the world.
+Our Canadian operations place safety as a top priority, no different from any other site of ours around the world.

-Mining has a deep history in Canada; as such, many of our sites across the country operate at industry-leading levels when it comes to safety – and they have the industry recognition to prove it.
+Given mining’s rich history in Canada, many of our sites across the country operate at industry-leading levels when it comes to safety – and they have the recognition to prove it.